MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-support-options.md

 # Fabric and Power BI support options

 This article describes the support options that are available to end users who have purchased Microsoft Fabric or Power BI.
 Power BI administrators and other admins in your organization have access to expanded support options.
-Read [Commonly used Microsoft 365 admin center roles](/microsoft-365/admin/add-users/about-admin-roles#commonly-used-microsoft-365-admin-center-roles) to learn more about who can manage service requests for your organization. <!--To learn about Microsoft Fabric (Preview) for administrators, see [Microsoft Fabric admin](https://aka.ms/AAkx19k).-->
+Read [Commonly used Microsoft 365 admin center roles](/microsoft-365/admin/add-users/about-admin-roles#commonly-used-microsoft-365-admin-center-roles) to learn more about who can manage service requests for your organization.
+To learn about Microsoft Fabric (Preview) for administrators, see [Microsoft Fabric admin](https://aka.ms/AAkx19k).

 ## Get started with support

 Many resources are available to help you identify, research, and solve issues.
-From the top menu bar, select the **?** to open the **Help and support** site.
-The **Help and support** site has links to documentation, Community, known issues, troubleshooting, and a Support dashboard.
+From the top menu bar, select the **?** **> Get Help** to open the Fabric and Power BI Support site.
+The [Fabric and Power BI support site](https://blog.fabric.microsoft.com/en-US/support) has links to documentation, Community, known issues, troubleshooting, and a Support dashboard.
 If you Fabric or if you have a paid version of Power BI, options to contact Microsoft Support directly are available from the **Help and support** site.

 > [!Note]
 > If you got your Power BI Pro or Premium-per-user (PPU) license through a guest affiliation with another organization, you can't contact support.
 Your license must be assigned directly by the organization that manages your work or school account to enable support options.